apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 Public Airflow utilities
 ------------------------

-When writing or extending Hooks and Operators, DAG authors and developers can use the following classes:
+When writing or extending Hooks and Operators, Dag authors and developers can use the following classes:

 * The :class:`~airflow.models.connection.Connection`, which provides access to external service credentials and configuration.